utikeev/bio-normalizers/normalizers/disease/SieveBased/README.md

 # Sieve-based Disorder Normalizer

 This approach uses a bunch of heuristic each represented as a *sieve* of a certain type.
+Compound phrase sieve and abbreviations extraction are omitted to enforce using of AB3P and SimConcept instead.

 ## Data